shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/index.md

 ## Automatic code review - Errors

-### The required composer.json file was not found

-**Cause:** Error in composer.json

-One possible cause is that the technical app name from the Community Store or Account does not match the technical name entered in composer.json, or the app is incorrectly zipped.
-The technical app name has to be stored in the last part of the composer.json located at composer.json > extra > shopware-plugin-class.
-So take a look at the bootstrap class.
-Most of the errors is caused by the wrong technical name.
-For example, "Swag\\MyPlugin\\SwagMyPluginSW6" instead of "Swag\\MyPlugin\\SwagMyPlugin".

-[Here is an example](https://github.com/FriendsOfShopware/FroshPlatformPerformance/blob/master/composer.json#L20) of a valid composer.json.
-See "[Plugin-Base Class](https://developers.shopware.com/designers-guide/javascript-statemanager-and-pluginbase/#plugin-base-class)" for more information.

 ### Ensure cross-domain messages are sent to the intended domain

 See ["Cross-document messaging domains should be carefully restricted"](https://rules.sonarsource.com/javascript/RSPEC-2819) for more information.